 Tall, yellow grass glistening during golden hour is what comes to mind when I think of Mission Trails.
-This place becomes magical as the sun begins to set and is perfect for a rustic-themed shoot.
+This place becomes magical as the sun begins to set and is perfect for a rustic-themed engagement session.

 Del Mar Fair

-While the Del Mar Fair is not around all year, if you’re planning to take engagement photos in June, the fair is a way to get some different and fun photos!
+While the San Diego Del Mar Fair is not around all year, if you’re planning to take engagement photos in June, the fair is a way to get some different and fun pictures!
 Plus, if you’re a fan of deep-fried everything, this is the spot for you!

 Ocotillo Sand Dunes

-In addition to the places I mentioned above, there are so many other great places to take pictures in San Diego.
-As part of your planning process as an engaged couple, take some time to determine where you might want to shoot!
+As part of your planning process as an engaged couple, take some time to determine where you might want to shoot for your San Diego engagement session!
 If you’re still not sure on the best location, reach out to me and I can help plan where we can shoot together! :)